 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Clackamas County Soil and Water Conservation District's basic financial statements.
-The budgetary comparison schedules on pages 20-23 and schedule of property tax transactions on page 24 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The budgetary comparison schedules and schedule of property tax transactions are presented for purposes of additional analysis and are not a required part of the basic financial statements.